-Art historian and artist Iftikhar Dadi is an associate professor in Cornell University’s Department of the History of Art and director of the South Asia Program.
+Art historian and artist Iftikhar Dadi is the John H. Burris Professor in the Department of History of Art and Director of the South Asia Program, and board member of the Institute for Comparative Modernities at Cornell University.
 He researches and teaches modern and contemporary art from a global and transnational perspective, with emphasis on questions of methodology and intellectual history.
-His writings have focused on modernism and contemporary practice in Asia, the Middle East and their diasporas.
-Other research examines the film, media and popular cultures of South Asia in order to understand how emergent publics forge new avenues for civic participation.
+His writings have focused on modernism and contemporary practice in Asia, the Middle East, and their diasporas.
+Other research examines the film, media, and popular cultures of South Asia in order to understand how emergent publics forge new avenues for civic participation.

 Among his co-curated exhibitions are Lines of Control, Nasher Museum, Duke University, Durham, US (2013) and Herbert F. Johnson Museum of Art, Cornell University, Ithaca, US (2012); Tarjama/Translation, Herbert F. Johnson Museum (2010) and Queens Museum of Art, New York (2009); and Unpacking Europe, Museum Boijmans Van Beuningen, Rotterdam (2001).

 Dadi received his PhD from Cornell University (2003).
-Born in 1961 in Karachi, he lives and works in Ithaca, US.
+Born in Karachi, Pakistan, he lives and works in Ithaca, New York, US.

 Production Programme 2020 (Jury)